 Many accidents that occur are usually with bicyclist and drivers who do not respect each others space, so let’s try to avoid these unfortunate and preventable accidents this summer.
 If you know of anyone who has recently got caught up in a bike accident, you may want to Click Here for more information.
 I’m sure they can do with all the help they can get in a situation like this.

 Drivers and cyclists can work together to improve road safety through shared awareness, patience, courtesy and cooperation.
 Those who are involved in a bicycle accident in South Carolina could consider getting legal help from Bike Accident attorneys in North Myrtle Beach like those at the Jebaily Law Firm.

-Bicyclists have the same rights and responsibilities as any other driver of a vehicle.
+Bicyclists have the same rights and responsibilities as any other driver of a vehicle, as is often noted by a Bicycle Accident Attorney when contacted.
 While a driver’s license is not required to ride a bike, bicyclists are required to know and obey all traffic laws such as stopping at stop signs and traffic lights and signaling before turning or changing lanes.
 Bicyclists should never, under any circumstances, ride against traffic.

 A high percentage of all car/bike collisions result from cyclists going the wrong way.
 Stay to the right if you are moving slower than other traffic, maintain a constant position in the lane about three feet away from the curb or parked cars.
 Do not weave in and out of parked cars.
 Maintaining a presence on the road will help drivers see you and will reduce the chance that motor vehicles will pull in front of you.
 If lanes are too narrow to share with motor vehicles,?the safest place to ride your bicycle is in the middle of the lane.
 If the lanes become wider, move over to the far right side again.